kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Kendra Kassebaum (Diana), Joe Cassidy (Dan), Jonathan Shew (Gabe), Andrea Ross (Natalie), AJ Holmes (Henry), Mark Farrell (Dr. Fine/Dr. Madden)

-NOTES
+MASTER'S NOTES
 : Kendra Kassebaum was such a phenomenal Diana - her acting was out of this world!
 Shot in 16:9 widescreen, a tad dark in some low-light scenes, but no obstructions at all.
-One brief blackout for the first minute of \"Why Stay?\" when a battery change was necessary.
-But also included (at the end of the DVD) is a clip of \"Why Stay?\" shot in its entirety from 2 days prior to make up for that.
+One brief blackout for the first minute of "Why Stay?" when a battery change was necessary.
+But also included (at the end of the DVD) is a clip of "Why Stay?" shot in its entirety from 2 days prior to make up for that.
 Quick drop-outs for applause.
-Also, the angle where my seat was weird, so there\'s slight tilt in the video.
+Also, the angle where my seat was weird, so there's slight tilt in the video.
 Audio fed in from external source, so the audio is nice and clear.

 Next to Normal - Fürth, Germany - November 2, 2013
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }